delta-io/delta/PROTOCOL.md

 ### Struct Type

-A struct is used to represent both the top level schema of the table as well as struct columns that contain nested columns.
-A struct is encoded as a JSON object with the following fields.
+A struct is used to represent both the top-level schema of the table as well as struct columns that contain nested columns.
+A struct is encoded as a JSON object with the following fields:

 Field Name | Description
 -|-
-type | Always the string "struct". fields | An array of fields.
+type | Always the string "struct" fields | An array of fields

 ### Struct Field